matheuspascui/matheuspascui/README.md

 My name is Matheus and I'm a software developer starting my career.

-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, but i build some things in C#, HTML CSS and JavaScript.

-- 💻 My interests in tech are: backend development and data science.
+- 💻 My interests in tech are: web development (mainly backend) and cybersecurity.

 - 🔭 I'm very curious about how things work and how to build things on my own.